YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

    (wd now: ~/jnlex)
    yottadbuser@paris:~/jnlex$

-Now change to the backup directory and ``source jnlex_bak_env`` to set the environment variables.
+Now change to the backup directory and :code:`source jnlex_bak_env` to set the environment variables.
 Notice that the MUPIP BACKUP operation has created three database files and a replication instance file.
 If you want to create a new instance, e.g., Beijing, you can use these backed up database and replication instance files.

 Download a program to verify that ACID properties are preserved in the backed up database, your choice of programs in C (`xyzVerifyC.c <./xyzVerifyC.c>`_), Go (`xyzVerifyGo.go <./xyzVerifyGo.go>`_), M (`xyzVerifyM.m <./xyzVerifyM.m>`_), Perl (`xyzVerifyPerl.pl <./xyzVerifyPerl.pl>`_), or Rust( `xyzVerifyRust.rs <https://gitlab.com/YottaDB/Lang/YDBRust/-/blob/master/examples/xyzVerifyRust.rs>`_).
 As with previous Rust programs, run xyzVerifyRust.rs from the YDBRust directory.
 Although all five are shown here, as with initialization, you only need one.